 To travel the middle passage consciously is to take the courageous step, or as David Whyte says, the step you don’t want to take.
 Failure to take the step we fear the most, sentences us to remain prisoners of childhood

 Midlife as a rite of passage is a modern idea that originated in the 20th century.
-One reason for this is that increases in longevity has extended the realm of human experience deeper into old age.
-Our definition of “old age” has changed over time, and continues to evolve today.
+One reason for this is that increases in longevity have extended the realm of human experience deeper into old age.
+Our definition of “old age” has changed over time and continues to evolve today.

 Another reason for the emergence of the middle passage is that the focal point of psychological power and responsibility for creating meaning, purpose, and identity has shifted away from institutions and has been placed firmly into the hands of the individual.
 Church and state are no longer the primary hubs of identity.
 The responsibility for creating meaning resides firmly with the individual.